Sofia – Starossel – Panagurishte – Hissarya – Kazanlak- Stara Zagora – Haskovo – Kardjali – Plovdiv – Rila Monastery – Sofia

 Day 2 – Sofia & surroundings – UNESCO listed Boyana Church (B)

 After breakfast – panoramic tour around the Bulgarian capital – an 8500 old city called “My Rome” by Emperor Constantine The Great.
-Visit to the most fascinating places of interest: the forum of Ancient Serdica (the old name of the city) with the newest archeological discoveries from Roman time, exhibited next to the Bulgarian presidency.
+Visit to the most fascinating places of interest: Ancient Serdica (the old name of the city) with the newest archeological discoveries from Roman time, exhibited next to the Bulgarian presidency.
 Visit of the Archeological Museum, exhibiting the golden mask of the Thracian king Teres and the bronze head of the Thracian king Sitalces, which have deeply impressed the specialists during the Louvre exposition.

 The trip continues with the Alexander I square where the Royal Palace and the National Theatre are located, “Tzar Osvoboditel” boulevard, the Parliament, the Church of ”St. Sofia” (the name means wisdom), which had given the name of the city, the Sofia University and the “Alexander Nevski” cathedral (one of the biggest Orthodox Cathedral on the Balkan peninsula).